najlachamseddine/zkp-protocol-ex/README.md

 }
 ```

- You will need to comment out one the line below:
+ You will need to comment out one the line below in the `main()` function:

 ```
 // Choosing between Exponentiation or Elliptic curve authentication (uncomment one)